j-ehrhardt/hai-cps-benchmark/README.md

 ## Create Your Own Simulation

-If you want to create your own CPS configurations and simulations, you can either use the OpenModelica Editor (OMEdit) or you use the python interface provided in this repository.
+If you want to create your own CPPS configurations and simulations, you can either use the OpenModelica Editor (OMEdit) or you use the python interface provided in this repository.

 When using the OMEdit, simply load the models from the `models` directory and assemble them into new configurations within the `ProcessPlant.mo` file.